-The 0° bevel stop 32 override allows you to bevel the saw to the right past the 0° mark.
+The 0° bevel stop override 32 allows you to bevel the saw to the right past the 0° mark.

 When engaged, the saw will automatically stop at 0° when brought up from the left.
-To temporarily move past 0° to the right, pull the bevel lock knob 31.
-Once the knob is released, the override will be reengaged.
-The bevel lock knob can be locked out by twisting the knob 180°.
+To temporarily move past 0° to the right, pull the bevel stop override (32).
+Once it is released, the override will be reengaged.
+The bevel stop override can be locked out by twisting the knob 180°.